Homo sapiens var. thailandensis

 We practice what we like to call 'an ethical renewable collection policy' - obtaining our queens and colonies by several methods, which have minimal impact on the existing wild populations.

-We also use excess queens of some species like seed to produce future colonies.
-This is done by placing fertilized queens in prepared chambers under stones/inside wooden logs etc. helping them avoid most of their natural predators and giving them a higher chance to start colonies.
+We also use excess queens of some species like seeds to produce future colonies.
+This is done by placing fertilized queens in prepared chambers under stones/inside wooden logs etc. helping them avoid most of their natural predators and giving them a higher chance of survival and starting colonies.
 Foundation places are carefully marked and revisited a few months later when many of the queens will have succeeded in raising young colonies.
 We can then harvest these ‘assisted natural colonies’ as required.
-This has proven quite successful with ground nesting genera such as Carebara, Solenopsis and some Camponotus.
+This has proven quite successful with ground-nesting genera such as Carebara, Solenopsis, and some Camponotus.

 Some young/mature colonies are specifically collected from cultivated farmlands.
-Here mature colonies are frequently poisoned by the farmers as they are considered pests - which hinder work on the land, or affect the crops grown by damaging the plants.
-Species such as Carebara diversa and Solenopsis geminata frequent this open exposed type of habitat, and we are in effect saving these colonies from a slow painful death.
+Here mature colonies are frequently poisoned by the farmers as they are considered pests that hinder work on the land or affect the crops grown by damaging the plants.
+Species such as Carebara diversa and Solenopsis geminata frequent this open exposed type of habitat.
+The farmers frequently spray the nests of these species with insecticide as the ants have a painful sting/bite and attack them when they are working on their fields.
+In collecting colonies from these areas, we are in effect saving the colonies from a slow painful death.

 In some cases, we will collect colonies from certain wild localities - but are very careful on how this is done with the aim of not upsetting the natural balance.

-For example, we have only found Diacamma scalpratum in one particular secluded forest that is owned and protected by the monks of a nearby temple.
+For example, we have only found Diacamma violaceum in one particular secluded forest that is owned and protected by the monks of a nearby temple.
 This species does not have nuptial flights as such and propagates itself by division.
-This is a very slow method of propagation and over collection could quickly cause the natural population to collapse.
+This is a very slow method of propagation and over-collection could quickly cause the natural population to collapse.

 To provide a continual supply of new colonies we have assessed the total number of colonies inhabiting the forest, and allowing for maintaining the wild population have worked out we can only harvest between 10 - 15 colonies a year.
-This amount allows the natural population to maintain its numbers - and will allow us to continue harvesting colonies for many years.
+This amount allows the natural population to maintain its numbers and will allow us to continue harvesting colonies for many more years.

-It is in our best interests to maintain the wild colonies - to provide a continual source of stock.
-If we depleted these colonies by destructive overcollection we would have fewer colonies to sell in the future.
+It is in our best interests to maintain the wild colonies, to provide a continual source of stock.
+If we depleted these colonies by short-term destructive overcollection we would have difficulty in locating colonies that we could sell in the future.